-At March 31, 1999, the Company's cash, cash equivalents and securities held-to-maturity were \$24.3 million, a decrease of \$2.7 million from December 31,1998 principally due to the cash used by operations for the three months ended March 31, 1999.
+At June 30, 1999, the Company's cash, cash equivalents and securities held-to-maturity were \$24.3 million, a decrease of \$2.7 million from December 31, 1998, principally due to the cash used by operations for the six months ended June 30, 1999.

 The Company has financed its equipment purchases primarily with lease lines of credit.
 The Company currently has a \$500,000 line of credit with its bank to finance capital equipment.
-In January 1992, the Company entered into an operating lease for its current facilities which, based on an extension signed in June 1998, expires on June 30, 2003, with an option to lease for an additional three years at current market rates.
-The operating lease requires the Company to pay monthly rent (ranging from \$21,405 and escalating annually to a minimum of \$21,814 per month in the final year), and a pro rata share of operating expenses and real estate taxes in excess of base year amounts.
+In January 1992, the Company entered into an operating lease for its current facilities which, based on an extension signed in June 1998, expires on June 30, 2003, with an option to lease for an additional three years at the then current market rates.
+The operating lease requires the Company to pay monthly rent (ranging from \$21,405 and escalating annually to a minimum of \$26,011 per month in the final year), and a pro rata share of operating expenses and real estate taxes in excess of base year amounts.